HAVE YOU BEEN UNFAIRLY LEFT OUT OF A WILL?

 How much will it cost and how can I book an appointment?

 The costs of contesting a will can vary.
 At Waters Lawyers, we pride ourselves on being completely transparent … and sometimes that means not taking on a matter as it would be financially beneficial for you.
-To discuss your matter we offer a non-obligational consultation priced at $220 which can be arranged by contacting our office on 5996 1600 or by booking a ‘Will Preparation’ appointment here.
+To discuss your matter we offer a free non-obligational consultation which can be arranged by contacting our office on 5996 1600 or by booking a ‘Will Preparation’ appointment here.